This is xnu-12377.1.9. See this file in:

 kern_return_t kr;

-ipc_object_copyin_flags_t copyin_mask = IPC_OBJECT_COPYIN_FLAGS_ALLOW_IMMOVABLE_SEND
+ipc_object_copyin_flags_t copyin_mask = IPC_OBJECT_COPYIN_FLAGS_ALLOW_IMMOVABLE_SEND;

 copyin_mask = (copyin_flags & copyin_mask) | IPC_OBJECT_COPYIN_FLAGS_DEADOK;